gsn245/hackathon-LLMs/readme.md

 # Starting kit - LLMs

-Some loose ideas: Write a bot that has an interface to arxiv/google scholar and
+Some loose ideas:
 1. reviews papers (maybe using supervised information from OpenReview).
+Aim: comparing with the NeurIPS experiment.
-2. answers the question "has this idea been done already?"
+2. answers the question "has this idea been done already?" (verify with one's own previous work)
 3. given a methods section, writes the related work section.
+4. Study the bias and ethical concerns that arise from these tasks.

 ## Setting up your environment